 - Loss of household tasks the deceased performed, such as child care, vehicle and property maintenance, bookkeeping, etc.

-No matter how friendly an insurance adjuster may seem, the fact is he does not have your best interests in mind.
+No matter how friendly an insurance adjuster may seem, the fact is that they do not have your best interests in mind.
 In many instances, the insurance company tries to discourage accident victims by delaying or denying their claims.
-And if they do offer a settlement, it is often far from adequate.
+And if it does offer a settlement, it is often far from adequate.

 Fortunately, you don’t have to deal with the insurance company yourself.
 You have the right to pass on all contact with the insurance company to your attorney.
 That way, you won’t be vulnerable to its tricks.

 Protecting Your Right To Recover After A DUI Accident In Seattle

 When your life has been devastated by the actions of an intoxicated driver, you and your family deserve to have the best representation available to ensure a successful claim.
 Let the exceptional Washington drunk driving accident attorneys at Pendergast Law hold the at-fault driver accountable for your losses.
 We will not rest until you get the full and fair compensation that you need and deserve for your recovery.